withastro/starlight/docs/src/content/docs/reference/configuration.md

 ### `customCss`

-Provide CSS files to customize the look and feel of StarBook.
+Provide CSS files to customize the look and feel of your Starlight site.

 Supports local CSS files relative to the root of your project, e.g. `'/src/custom.css'`, and CSS you installed as an npm module, e.g. `'@fontsource/roboto'`.